ZackAel/beginners-python/session_two/subject_questions/README.md

-# Session One Subject Questions

-**Note:** Questions marked with (*)s are of a slightly greater difficulty.
-Questions with (**)s are designed to push your Python ability but will provide greater guidance and templating to help get you there.

-# Session One Subject Questions
+# Session Two Subject Questions

 **Note:** Questions marked with (*)s are of a slightly greater difficulty.
 Questions with (**)s are designed to push your Python ability but will provide greater guidance and templating to help get you there.

 ## Biochemistry